What is it that mortgage lenders don’t understand about self-employed earnings? They’re not all as complex as advisors seem to make them.

-Try taking your accounts (or even worse, your contract) to the same branch and you meet with a stony wall of silence.
+You meet with a stony wall of silence, or indifference.
 A frozen glare blankets the advisor’s face, making them look even younger than they are…

 Responsible Lending guidelines and the subsequent Mortgage Market Review didn’t help, either.
 One of the single most highlighted products of the credit crunch was ‘the mortgage’.

 If anything, heightened lending criteria tightened the noose.
 The self-cert was shelved, banks became self-serving and self-employment was rising.
 Talk about moving in opposite directions.

 Perhaps at the highest level, there is a proposal going through the works.
 Are those ivory towers so distanced that lenders can’t see the rise and rise of the UK’s self-employed workforce?
 You’d hope not.

 What it boils down to is this: staff at branch level work to that bank’s own models.
 Neat little scenarios, into which every applicant must fit.
 Somehow.